 The role of a cooperating teacher goes far beyond the simple sharing of classroom duties.
 You are a model and a mentor.
 In most cases, you will provide the first full-time teaching experience for your student teacher.
 The student teaching internship, when the student teacher begins to integrate and put into practice all of the disparate pieces of information he/she has been learning in college, provides the perfect opportunity for you to model and reflect on effective teaching.
-As the student teacher observes you teach, he/she will make the connections between what he/she wants to do and what he/she is seeing you do so well.
+As the student teacher observes you teach, they will make the connections between what they want to do and what they are seeing you do so well.
 Because you will be together every day for an extended period of time, this is the ideal opportunity for you to share your thoughts and insights before and after each observational lesson.
 By setting the tone for a frank and open discussion of your own teaching, you will also set the tone for a positive relationship when you begin to provide feedback, and perhaps constructive criticism, of your student teacher.
-Encourage your student teacher to watch your teaching and discuss with you those aspects of your teaching that he/she finds confusing or even negative.
+Encourage your student teacher to watch your teaching and discuss with you those aspects of your teaching that they find confusing or even negative.

-The relationship that develops between the student teacher and the mentor teacher will guide and inform the student's progress toward professionalism.
-A mentor who exerts too much control will inhibit the student and prevent him/her from experimenting with a variety of strategies and techniques.
-A mentor who provides too little guidance or advice, on the other hand, sets the student adrift without a compass.
-Effective mentorship should strike a balance between critical feedback and benign neglect.
+The relationship that develops between the student teacher and the cooperating teacher will guide and inform the student's progress toward professionalism.
+A cooperating teacher who exerts too much control will inhibit the student and prevent him/her from experimenting with a variety of strategies and techniques.
+A cooperating teacher who provides too little guidance or advice, on the other hand, sets the student adrift without a compass.
+Effective mentorship by the cooperating teacher should strike a balance between critical feedback and benign neglect.
 For this reason, student teachers are provided with formative feedback throughout their experience so that ineffective practices may be quickly eliminated.